Accessibility: three practical tips!

 1. Use Alt text correctly

-The Alt text is placed with an image to inform the visually impaired visitor what the image is about.
-If you apply this guideline by the book, you place an Alt text neatly with every image.
+Alt text is added to an image to inform visitors with visual impairments what the image is about.
+If you follow this guideline to the letter, you will add Alt text to every image.
 Right?
-The question is whether this helps the visually impaired visitor.
-Frankly, it often does not.
-The person in question gets too much information, which does not improve clarity.
+The question is whether this actually helps visitors with visual impairments.
+To be honest, this is often not the case.
+It actually gives them too much information, which does not improve clarity.

-Why an Alt text?
+Why use alt text?

 How does a screen reader read aloud?